sgoeschl/freemarker-cli/README.md

 # 4. Examples

-The examples were tested with Groovy 2.5.1 on Mac OS X
+The examples were tested with Groovy 2.5.1 on Mac OS X so please upgrade your Groovy version.

 ```
 > groovy -v